-d. \\Host\Printer-(Required) Enter the IP address, computer name, or FQDN of the host and specify the shared name of the printer.
-After you specify the values and move the cursor, the SMB credentials dialog box is displayed which prompts you to enter the host username, password, and the domain name.

-(i) NOTE: If the host has not joined any domain, enter WORKGROUP in the domain name field.

-e.
-Printer Class - Select the printer class from the drop-down list as PS.
+- d. \\Host\Printer-(Required) Enter the IP address, system name, or FQDN of the host and specify the shared name of the printer.
+After you specify the values and move the cursor, the SMB credentials dialog box is displayed.
+You are prompted to enter the host username, password, and the domain name. - (i) NOTE: If the host has not joined any domain, enter WORKGROUP in the domain name field. - e.
+Printer Class-Select the printer class from the drop-down list as PS. - f.

-- f.
 Enable the printer device-Must be selected to enable the printer.
-It enables the device to be displayed on the remote host. - 3.
+It enables the device to be displayed on the remote host. - g.
+Enable LPD service for the printer-Select this option to make the thin client an LPD (Line Printer Daemon) network print server for LPR printing requests from the network.
+If you want to use thin client as an LPD printer server, DHCP must not be used and a static IP address must be assigned to the client.
+See Configuring the network settings for more information - (i) NOTE: If you are configuring Enable LPD service for the printer from the local Printer Setup window, restart the client for the LPD service to work in VDI sessions.
+If you are configuring from the Wyse Management Suite policy, you need not restart. - 3.
 Click OK to save your settings.